Shaylin-UCT/DEEPPC/README.md

 ##### 5hash
 Reference code: [test](./Data_to_PyDataset.py)
 # Vanilla GAN
 The implementation is derived from [here](https://github.com/eriklindernoren/PyTorch-GAN/blob/master/implementations/gan/gan.py) implementation.
 Significant changes include the added ability to continue training.
+All Vanilla GAN models should be run with the [CondaGAN](./Environments/CondaGAN.yml) environment.
+The job scripts for each experiment can be found [here](./JobScripts/VanillaGAN/)

 ## Training